firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/in-depth-vesc-qna.md

 **Answer**

-- Field Weakening: Overdrive technique that extends top speed by injecting negative d-axis current once you hit high duty (e.g., 90%).
-This reduces the motor’s effective back-EMF so you can spin faster.
+- Field weakening adds negative d-axis current at high duty to bend the back-EMF line and squeeze extra RPM; MTPA focuses on torque per amp at lower duty.[^11]
-- MTPA focuses on best torque per amp at normal or mid speeds, while FW focuses on surpassing the base RPM limit.
+- Community logs show FW delivering only ~8 km/h on dual-motor commuter builds while doubling power draw—voltage or winding changes generally produce cleaner gains.[^11]
-- Both require negative d-current, but for different performance goals.
+- Keep them separate: many racers run modest MTPA for punch but leave FW off until they confirm the controller, motor, and pack can handle the combined thermal and voltage load.[^8]

 </details>